 With absolute zero experience that’s relevant, think back to internships or volunteer roles that could apply.

-Some examples of the transferable skills are:
+Some examples of transferable skills are:

 If you’re about to change jobs with no experience, start your resume with an objective.

 This is a quick paragraph that goes right at the top and tells the recruiter about your passions and motivation for making a career change.
-You also get to highlight the skills you’ve got that really make you stand out and your major achievements to date.
+You also get to highlight the skills you’ve got that make you stand out and your major achievements to date.

 This is the type of thing to aim for:

-For a resume summary, you need to cover your past experience that matches up to the new role, include facts and figures, and be clear about why you want a new role.
+For a resume summary, you need to cover your experience that matches up to the new role, include facts and figures, and be clear about why you want a new role.

 Want an example of a resume summary when changing careers?
 Here’s one: